khakhalin/carsharing101/02_relocations.md

 # 2.4 Optimal relocation frequency

 Now we know that relocations can help with CM2.
-But look, judging from the figures above, with a rate of one relo per 25 rentals not all cars were removed from "really bad zones".
-We still had fleet standing in slow zones, and these zones were still unprofitable.
-Did it happen because it was actually better, from the CM2 point of view, to keep some cars there?
-Or did it happen only because we did not have enough relocation capacity to clear these stations out completely?
-How to tell the difference?
+But at the same time, judging from the figures above, with a rate of one relo per 25 rentals not all the cars were removed from the "really bad zones"!
+We still had fleet standing in slow hopeless zones, and moreover, these zones were still deeply unprofitable!
+Did it happen because it was actually better, from the CM2 point of view, to still keep some cars there?
+Or did it happen only because we did not have enough relocation capacity to clear these slow stations out completely?
+And how can we tell the difference?

-Let us explore this question by running the model with _different relocation volumes_, from 1 to 200 relocations per experiment (which would correspond to a range from 2000 to 10 time ticks per relocation).
-And as we want to assess resulting profitability for our system as a whole, this time around we will need to assign a fixed cost for every relocation task (20 €/relocation), as in real life we will of course be paing for relocations, either directly, to contractors, or indirectly, for the time of our employees (see Appendix for a justification of this relocation cost).
+Let us explore this question by running the exact same model with _different relocation frequencies_, with the total number of relocations per 100 rentals ranging from 0 to about 30 (from 1 to 100 relocations per 10000 time ticks).
+And as we want to assess the profitability of relocations for our system as a whole, this time around we'll need to assign a cost to them, as in real life we would of course have to pay for relocations, either directly, to contractors, or indirectly, having relocations performed by salaried employees.
+Here, and from now on, we'll be using a rate of 20 €/relocation, which is roughly balanced relative to other numerical values used in our models (as usual, see Appendix for a justification of this cost).

+🔥 Either remove the chart, or tell the trugh.

-The result of this experiment (below) shows that there is indeed an optimal volume of relocations to serve this "city": a relocation frequency at which the profits are maximized.
+The result of this experiment (Figure 2.4.1 below) shows that there is indeed an optimal volume of relocations in this system: a frequency of relocations at which the profits are maximized.
 (Strictly speaking we modeled CM1 profits, but as the number of cars in the city is fixed, this optimum also corresponds to optimal CM2 profits).
 With too few relocations, too many cars end up being trapped at bad zones, and thus effectively excluded from rental business.
 With too many relocations, on the other hand, too many relocations ended up being unprofitable (we moved a car to a better zone, but it didn't yield enough gain in rental CM1 to offset the cost).
 ![Stations model, optimal number of relocations](figures/02relos_04optimal_01linear.svg)

-🔥 Add figure title
+The curve in this figure is so disappointing though, isn't it?
+It is so flat, and has no real maximum!!
+The relocation don't seem to be bringing much help to this system: while there's a obviously a benefit of moving cars that are stuck in bad zones to hot zones, in the system above the increased revenues (CM1) coming from these relocations just mostly offset the costs of these relocations, no more.
+Is it always the case, with the assumptions on CM1 per trip and the relocation costs that we used in these models?

+To check if it's true, let's change the demand profile a bit, to raise the stakes of getting a car stuck in a bad zone.
+Instead of a gentle linear decrease in zone quality, $d_i = d_{max}-ik$, let's consider a system with a "long-tailed" distribution, where only 1-2 zones will be good, a few more – reasonable, and then a few more – horrible.
+There are many ways to model a system like that, and we'll be using a formula of $d_i = d_{max}/(2 +i^2)$, which may look a bit random to you, but does the trick: the curve starts high, and then decreases towards a tail of really bad zones.
+To play it fair, we'll adjust $d_{max}$ so that the total demand in the system $\sum_i d_i$ is the same for both models.
+With these adjustments, and repeating the experiments with different relocations frequencies again, we're now getting the curve as shown on on the Figure 2.4.2 below.

 ![Stations model, optimal number of relocations](figures/02relos_04optimal_01steps.svg)